Aishagojo/Aishagojo/README.md

 📫 How to reach me aishaomarfarah@gmail.com

-👩‍💻 I regularly practice coding challenges on platforms like LeetCode and HackerRank.
+👩‍💻 I regularly practice coding challenges on platforms like LeetCode

 🌟 I enjoy contributing to open-source projects and participating in hackathons.